HP41/ansible-cups/README.md

 * `cups_openprinting_apt_required`: This is defined as a ternary.
 It controls if the OpenPrinting APT key and repo is added based on Ricoh drivers are being installed or not.
 It can be easily overriden to your value.
 * `cups_openprinting_apt_key_id`: The APT key id to obtain from keyserver below.
 Default=24CBF5474CFD1E2F
 * `cups_openprinting_key_server`: The keyserver to acquire the key from for the below repo - Default=keyserver.ubuntu.com
-* `cups_openprinting_repo`: The OpenPrinting Repo to add - Default="deb http://www.openprinting.org/download/printdriver/debian/ lsb3.2 main"
+* `cups_openprinting_apt_repo`: The OpenPrinting Repo to add for Debian / Ubuntu - Default="deb http://www.openprinting.org/download/printdriver/debian/ lsb3.2 main"
+* `cups_openprinting_yum_repo`: The OpenPrinting Repo to add for RedHat / CentOS - Default="http://www.openprinting.org/download/printdriver/components/lsb3.2/main/RPMS"

 ### Installation of Printers and classes: